HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Discussion

 The impact of pileup is similarly left to future work.
 This question is very important for gauging how well \hg could perform in realistic collision environments at future runs at the LHC.
 If the model trained without pileup struggles to generalize well, a dedicated approach to pileup suppression might be incorporated as a classification problem, or at least as a global conditioning variable.

-The overall excellent performance of \hg suggests that edge effects from event partitioning are generally manageable.
-However, the relatively large rate of unmatched neutral hadrons observed in Fig.~\ref{fig:eff_fr_purity} might be driven in part by residual particles; i.e., calorimeter deposits from charged hadrons that get split between two MS clusters.
+The overall excellent performance of \hg suggests that edge effects from event partitioning are manageable.
+It was noted in Sec.~\ref{sec:MS} that less than 10\% of the total energy in dijet events arise from hadronic showers that get split between two MS clusters, i.e., residual particles.
+However, the relatively large rate of unmatched neutral hadrons observed in Fig.~\ref{fig:eff_fr_purity} might be driven partly by residual particles.
 Future work could thus further quantify and reduce this impact by optimizing the bandwidth of MS clustering, refining the distance metric, and testing alternative algorithms.
-A partitioning approach based on DL may prove to be the most versatile solution and could even be integrated into the \hg architecture.
-Configuring the partitioning step to run on GPU could enable significant speed up and the option to run ``on the fly'' during model inference.
+Provided a suitable clustering objective (e.g. minimizing cluster size and edge effects simultaneously), a partitioning approach based on DL may prove to be a versatile solution.
+Additionally, making the partitioning step GPU compatible could lead to significant speed-up and enable running it ``on the fly'' during model inference.